 This programme is carried out in a dedicated space designed to block out noise and control temperature and lighting.
-It is an artificially created space that utilises multi-sensory equipment to stimulate the senses and promote pleasure and feelings of well-being.
+It is a calm space that utilises multi-sensory equipment to stimulate the senses and promote feeling of well-being.

 We support and promote the use of AAC (Augmentative and Alternative Communication).
 This is an umbrella term for communication methods which supplement or replace speech.
 These include